 F. STRATEGIC INITIATIVES OF THE COMPANY

 Most of SAIL Plants/Units are certified to ISO 9000 ISO 14000 OHSAS 18000 and SA 8000Management Systems.
-BSP was the latest addition to DSP and BSL which have implemented ISO50000 (Energy Management System).
-BSP achieved ISO 27000 (Information Security System)certification also which was earlier achieved by DSP BSL and RDCIS.
+BSP BSL and DSP have implemented ISO 50000 (Energy Management System)and ISO 27000 (Information Security System) also in addition to the above mentioned foursystems.

 IT Related Initiative